nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/40-Technical use cases/50-Claim types.md

 * Training data check: training data sets can be analysed by human or computer and validated against.
 Examples of training data checks:
   * Poisoning check
   * Bias check
-* Performance checks: the operational performance of a trained inference system can be validated against an external t
+* Performance checks: the operational performance of a trained inference system can be validated against an external tests suite (which may include a validation data set for example)